-There is no branch of knowledge so liable to an artificial method as that of rhetoric.
-Strictly defined, it is, indeed, as Milton calls it, an instrumental art, and hence, from its very nature, its appropriate subject-matter is the form of a discourse.
-While philosophy, and history, and theology, are properly occupied with the substance of human composition, with truth itself and thought itself, to rhetoric is left the humbler task of putting this material into a form suited to it.
-Hence it is evident that by the very nature and definition of rhetoric, this department of knowledge and of discipline is liable to formalism and artificiality.
-While the mind is carried by the solid material branches of education, further and further into the very substance of truth itself-while history, and philosophy, and theology, by their very structure and contents, tend to deepen and strengthen the mental processes-rhetoric, in common with the whole department of fine art, seems to induce superficiality and formality.
-And when a bad tendency seems to receive aid from a legitimate department of human knowledge, it is no wonder that it should gain ground until it convert the whole department into its own nature.
-Hence, as matter of fact, there is no branch of knowledge, no part of a general system of education, so much infected, in all ages, with the merely formal, the merely hollow, the merely artificial, and the totally lifeless, as rhetoric.
-The epigram which Ausonius wrote under the portrait of the rhetorician Rufus might, with too much truth, be applied to the rhetorician generally:
+We have thus briefly directed attention to this very common distinction between the Natural and the Artificial, and to the ground of it, for the purpose of introducing the general topic upon which we propose to speak on this occasion: which is, as Milton calls it, an instrumental art, and hence, from its very nature, its appropriate subject-matter is the form of a While Philosophy, and History, and Theology, discourse. are properly occupied with the substance of human composition-with truth itself and thought itself-to Rhetoric is left the humbler task of putting this material into a form suited Hence, it is evident, that by the very nature and definition of Rhetoric, this department of knowledge and of discipline is liable to formalism and artificiality.
+While the mind is carried by the solid, material branches of education, further and further into the very substance of truth itself-while History, and Philosophy, and Theology, by their very structure and contents, tend to deepen and strengthen the mental processes, Rhetoric, in common with the whole department of Fine Art, seems to induce superficiality and formality.
+And when a bad tendency seems to receive aid from a legitimate department of human knowledge, it is no wonder that it should gain ground until it convert the whole department into its own nature. matter of fact, there is no branch of knowledge-no part of a general system of education-so much infected, in all ages, with the merely formal, the merely hollow, the merely artificial, and the totally lifeless, as Rhetoric.
+The epigram which Ausonius wrote under the portrait of the Rhetorician, Rufus, might, with too much truth, be applied to the Rhetorician generally: